Weekly and monthly options

 Zero overnight funding

 You don’t pay overnight funding as on regular spot markets, so you can hold longer positions for less.

 Your risk is only as much as the margin you pay to open when you buy options, even when the expiry is months in the future.
 However, when selling options your risk is potentially unlimited.

-Trade weekly and monthly options with CFDs and spread bets and gain exposure to a larger position.
+Trade weekly and monthly options with CFDs and gain exposure to a larger position.

 Take control of trades

-Discover a range of trading strategies that are unique to options, and get greater control than when trading CFDs or spread betting.
+Discover a range of trading strategies that are unique to options, and get greater control than when trading CFDs.
 Profits (when buying) and losses (when selling) may still outweigh your initial outlay.

 Unparalleled market range

 Take positions on major indices, shares, FX and more.

 Standard negative balance protection